kuzzleio/sdk-javascript/doc/6/protocols/http/properties/index.md

 **Note:**

-A `timeout` of 0 mean that the connection will never timeout.
+A `timeout` of 0 means that the connection will never timeout.